LeandroBirth/CurrencyConverter/README.md

 Compile and run the program.
 Follow the on-screen instructions to enter the currencies.
 Follow the prompts to make new conversions or exit the program.

-Some of the Technologies and Java Properties Used
+Some of the Technologies and Java Properties Used:
 API: Use of APIs to access external data.
 JSON: Data format used to receive conversion rates.
 Gson: Library for handling JSON in Java, facilitating conversion between Java objects and JSON data.